 You will author a new HDL module.
-This macro serves to convert the 4-bit outputs of the time_cnt and ten_cnt modules into a 7-segment LED display format.
+This macro will be used to debounce the strtstop, mode and lap_load inputs.

 Using the New Source Wizard and ISE Text Editor

 In this section, you create a file using the New Source wizard, specifying the name and ports of the component.
 The resulting HDL file is then modified in the ISE Text Editor.